ChartsCSS/ChartsCSS.org/src/components/axes.md

 ## Add Data Axes

-Data axes are based on the amount of rows (`<tr>` tags), therefor data axes are auto-generated using CSS border property.
+Data axes are based on the amount of rows (`<tr>` tags), therefore data axes are auto-generated using the CSS border property.
 To display data axes use the `.show-data-axes` class.

 ```html
 <table class="charts-css bar show-labels show-data-axes">